Aurele-Barriere/CoreJIT/Readme.md

 The `backend` directory contains an optional native backend written in OCaml where CoreIR is translated to LLVM IR and then to native code.

 To call from the interpreter into native code, the extracted jit is modified using the patch in `jit.ml.patch`.
 This patch adds an alternate execution step, which instead of using the interpreter to evaluate instructions of a function, hands control to native code.
-This part could not be expressed in coq, since the native backend is out of scope of our verification and therefore not modeled in coq.
+This part is out of scope of our verification work.

 The generated native code relies on some builtin functions in `native_lib/native_lib.c` used for I/O and interfacing with the OCaml runtime.